A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Conclusion

 \section{Conclusion}

-We proposed in this paper a new Graphical Multi-fidelity Gaussian Process (GMGP) model for multi-fidelity predictive modeling.
-The key novelty of the GMGP model is the integration of scientific information in the form of a DAG, which captures connections between different simulation models in terms of fidelities.
+We proposed a new Graphical Multi-fidelity Gaussian Process (GMGP) model for multi-fidelity predictive modeling.
+The key novelty of the GMGP is the integration of scientific information in the form of a DAG, which captures connections between different simulation models in terms of fidelities.
 This DAG should be obtained via a careful inspection of the scientific simulation models and discussion with domain scientists.
-We show that the GMGP model has appealing properties for multi-fidelity modeling, and present two extensions which allow for nonlinear modeling and scalable prediction via recursive computation of the posterior predictive distribution on sub-graphs.
+We show that the GMGP model has appealing properties for multi-fidelity modeling, and present two extensions which allow for nonlinear modeling and scalable prediction via recursive computation of the posterior predictive mean and variance \cbl{at each depth level of the DAG}.
 We also present a comprehensive experimental design methodology for the GMGP, which jointly determines the sample size on each simulation model and its corresponding design points over the parameter space.
-Extensive numerical experiments and an application in heavy-ion collisions demonstrate the improvement of the proposed method over existing multi-fidelity models, particularly given a tight computational budget for simulations.
+Extensive numerical experiments and an application in heavy-ion collisions demonstrate the improvement of the proposed method over existing multi-fidelity models, particularly given a tight experimental budget for simulations.